Wendy Hughes: Awards

-Personal life
+Personal life and death

 Hughes married actor Sean Scully at the age of 21, after meeting on a touring production of Leonard Gershe's play Butterflies are Free in 1971.
-In They divorced in 1973, but remained friends.
+They divorced in 1973, but remained friends.

 Hughes' next significant relationship was with actor Chris Haywood whom she met on the set of 1978 film Newsfront, a film now regarded as one of the best of that era.
 Their daughter, Charlotte, was born in 1978.
 The couple lived between Sydney and Melbourne, with Hughes much preferring Sydney.

 Hughes was in a relationship with chef Patric Juillet beginning in 1980.
 Together they had a son, Jay.
 During this time, Juillet became a film producer, and Hughes starred in several of his films, including Remember Me (1985), Boundaries of the Heart and Warm Nights On a Slow Moving Train (both 1988) and Luigi's Ladies (1989).

-Death

 Hughes died of cancer on 8 March 2014, aged 61.
 Actor Bryan Brown announced her death to an audience attending the play Travelling North in Sydney that afternoon, asking the audience to join him in a standing ovation in tribute to the late actress.